 Immuta provides customers the ability to greatly improve classification by adjusting and customizing aspects of SDD.
-Users will now be able to create custom classifiers, in addition to Immuta’s 60+ built-in classifiers.
-Ultimately, with effective, functioning SDD, users will be better able to build effective global policies.
+Users are able to create custom classifiers, in addition to Immuta’s 60+ built-in classifiers.
+Ultimately, with effective, functioning SDD, they will be better able to build effective global policies.

-Prior to this release, organizations were unable to create custom classifiers, such as identification numbers from health insurance cards, and tag them based on a confidence level determined by the discovery process.
-Now, Immuta can discover and tag domain-specific and custom classifiers based on a desired confidence level across hundreds or thousands of fields.
+Without this feature, organizations are unable to create custom classifiers, such as identification numbers from health insurance cards, and tag them based on a confidence level determined by the discovery process.
+Immuta can discover and tag domain-specific and custom classifiers based on a desired confidence level across hundreds or thousands of fields.
 For example, organizations wishing to take a conservative approach to governance may tag all unique insurance identification numbers when confidence level is > 80%.

 Approve-to-Promote for Increased Visibility into Policy Approvals

 Approve to Promote enables organizations in industries that have stringent audit requirements, such as financial services, healthcare, and the public sector, to ensure that policies are approved by all necessary users and are auditable before being pushed to production.